Mohamed-Shalabi/flutter-stateful-bloc/README.md

 ## NOTES

-- All cubits and states should be immutable with const constructors.
+- All cubits and states should be immutable.
 - The ***StatefulBlocConsumer*** won't rebuild except if the emitted state is of its generic type or its children.
 - The package won't be published before completing development and testing, because it is still unstable.